ioggstream/python-course/ansible-101/README.md

-# Python for System Administrators

-Browse this course with the [online notebook viewer!](http://nbviewer.jupyter.org/github/ioggstream/python-course/tree/master/python-for-sysadmin/notebooks/)
+# Ansible 2 done right!

 ## Setup

-See README.setup for detailed instruction on:
+This course is based on Docker and Docker compose.
+As long as you have Docker you can run it on:

-    - Linux
+  - linux
-    - Windows
+  - mac
-    - Mac OS
+  - windows

-If you use docker, just run:
+Docker should be exposed via TCP on 172.17.0.1:2375

+Consider having enough bandwidth for the first run to download the images.

+Run the environemnt with:

+    # make course

+or

-    # docker-compose up course
+    # docker-compose scale course=1 ansible=1 web=3
     # firefox http://localhost:8888

-For ansible homework, setup the ssh keys and run:

-    # docker-compose scale course=1 ansible=2

 ## Playing the course
 An easy way to run the course is on Linux with: